GENERAL PUBLICATIONS POLICIES

 The position of the Binghamton University logotype and address information must always appear in the locations shown on the letterhead and envelope examples.
 Standard letterhead is printed in PMS 342 (hunter green).

-Letterhead is printed by a Publications Department approved vendor.
+Letterhead is printed by an Office of Creative Services approved vendor.
 It may be customized to include the department or office name, address, phone and fax number and office e-mail address.
 These must appear in the position shown on the sample letterhead.

 Specific office information (department name, address, phone, etc.) must be printed in black ink on the letterhead in the size and typeface shown in the sample.
 The Binghamton University logo and any other additional information is printed in PMS 342.